fineanmol/plant-tree/README.md

-🌿 Updated on Sun, 18 May 2025 15:37:58 GMT
+🪴 Updated on Sun, 18 May 2025 21:59:08 GMT

-> "Simplicity is the soul of efficiency."
+> "The best error message is the one that never shows up."